 Neural networks have applications in almost every field of science ranging from health to banking.
 The ability to interpret the result of a model and explain the learning behavior may be deemed important especially in critical industries such as medicine and health care\cite{tjoa2020survey,linardatos2020explainable,gilpin2018explaining}.
 Limitations of the approximation rates of the classical neural networks can be understood better by using linear combination of ridge functions as an approximation to neural networks.

+The power and the limitations of quantum neural networks are yet to be fully understood although for specific parameterized models such as the Bayesian quantum circuits their expressiveness are investigated \cite{du2020expressive}.
+The expressivity of the quantum machine learning models are also studied on the Boolean cube\cite{herman2023expressivity}, through Fock state-enhancing\cite{gan2022fock}, by mapping to physical observables\cite{wu2021expressivity}, by using covering number in statistical learning theory\cite{du2022efficient}, and by using Fourier expansions\cite{schuld2021effect}.
+Their approximation power is investigated in Ref.\cite{goto2021universal}.
+Note that the expressive power and trainability of analog models are also studied in Ref.\cite{tangpanitanon2020expressibility}.

-The power and the limitations of quantum neural networks are yet to be fully understood.
-In this paper, we show that quantum neural networks can be written as a sum of ridge functions.
+In this paper, we show that quantum neural networks can be written as a sum of ridge functions by following simple matrix transformations.
 Therefore, the math and methodologies that are used to understand classical neural networks can be used to study quantum ones.